exoplantlalala/DCF-YOLO/README.md

 # DOI: 10.5281/zenodo.14880534

 # Dataset
-The complete dataset link is https://pan.baidu.com/s/1NW0S6MjWYbSVjRb1RW1iHA.
+* The complete dataset link is https://pan.baidu.com/s/1NW0S6MjWYbSVjRb1RW1iHA.
 Extraction code: 0215；
-You can obtain the complete dataset using the extraction code at the provided link, which has been divided into train, validation, and test sets as described in the paper.
-We have also provided both versions with labels and without labels in the link. markdown
+* You can obtain the complete dataset using the extraction code at the provided link, which has been divided into train, validation, and test sets as described in the paper.
+We have also provided both versions with labels and without labels in the link.
-The COCO dataset folder should have the following structure:
+* The COCO dataset folder should have the following structure:
 └── firedataset
 ├── images
 │ ├── train